- What does hybrid working mean?

 If your team is comfortable and feeling safe in their surroundings, they’re more likely to be happy and produce their best work.

-What are the disadvantages of a hybrid workplace setup?
+What are the disadvantages of hybrid working?

 Increased reliance on technology

 While hybrid work does have its perks, it’s not all sunshine and roses.
 A recent survey found that 62% of respondents wanted their employers to provide them with better technology to stay connected to their employees—and our Should We Ditch the Office?
 Survey also reflected these sentiments.